 Aside from my teaching assignments, I helped pilot two new missile training courses, was awarded the designation of United States Navy Master Training Specialist, and was "selected" for Chief Petty Officer (E-7).
 Our Senior Chief, my supervisor, told me that my selection by the board, after having only taken the Chief's test once, was based upon me having scored the highest raw score.
 Still, my raw quitting score remained "zero".

-While teaching, I earned and was awarded an external undergradate degree from the University of the State of New York in 1982.
-Having applied to and been accepted by the University of South Carolina School of Law, I was honorably discharged from the Navy a few days prior to my August Chief's induction ceremony.
+While teaching, I earned an external undergradate degree from the University of the State of New York in 1982.
+Having been accepted by the University of South Carolina School of Law, I was honorably discharged from the Navy a few days prior to my August Chief's induction ceremony.
 I attended law school from 1982-85, earning my juris doctorate and graduating Wig & Robe (academic honors), all while my hair, skin and clothing were coated in smoke's thousands of chemicals.

-Since passing the bar in the fall of 1985, I've engaged in the private practice of law, primarily as a civil plaintiff's attorney (most recently in court appointed child abuse/neglect cases).
-I again briefly touched roots with education between 1988-89, while serving as adjunct professor at the Baptist College (now known as Charleston Southern University).
-By about 1990, even while educating college students, judges and juries, I was unable to teach myself how to stop smoking.
-If memory serves me, by 1990, I was up to a minimum of 2 packs per day.
+After passing the S.C. bar exam, I was sworn in and admitted to practice on November 21, 1985.
+I engaged in the private practice of law, primarily as a civil plaintiff's and later as a child abuse/neglect attorney.
+I again briefly touched roots with education between 1988-89 while serving as adjunct professor at the Baptist College (now known as Charleston Southern University).
+Even while educating college students, juries and judges, I was unable to teach myself how to stop smoking.
+If memory serves, by 1990 I was up to a minimum of 2 packs per day.

 By 1999, I'd smoked for nearly three decades (since 1970 - 29 years).
 By then, I'd engaged in roughly a dozen serious quitting attempts, quickly falling flat on my face during all but one.
 It was a cold turkey attempt at age 20 and it lasted about 9 months.
 It was then that celebration mixed with beer and a false belief that I was cured and could handle "just one."

 The practice of law was often extremely stressful.
-By May 1999, my nicotine intake had been at approximately 60 mg per day (three packs) for the prior five years.
-My health was in rapid decline.
+By May 1999, my nicotine intake had been at 60 mg per day (three packs) for the prior five years.
+And my health was in rapid decline.

 I had a 24-hour audible wheeze on every breath, chronic bronchitis, early emphysema, recurrent pneumonia (two Januarys in a row, yet somehow managing to smoke - just fewer), deterriorating vision, growing motivation and memory concerns (twice driving off without paying for gas), and I'd sat through a half-dozen root canals during the prior two years.

-After one last failed attempt in early 1999, I promised myself that I'd never, ever put myself through that again.
+After one last failed attempt in early 1999, I promised myself that I'd never, ever put myself through quitting and withdrawal again.
 Then and there, I fully surrendered to the fact that I was a real drug addict in every sense (no different from the alcoholic or heroin addict), and that I would die an addict's death.

-That was the most liberating moment of my life.
+What I didn't then realize was that that was the most liberating moment of my entire life.
 No longer needing to quit, I soon discovered that I no longer needed the long, long list of excuses I'd invented to try and explain why I'd smoke that next cigarette.
 Now, there was only one.
 I was a drug addict.